-- Is disabled and has specific additional needs - Has special educational needs (whether or not they have a statutory education, health and care plan) - Is a young carer - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - Is frequently missing/goes missing from care or from home - Is misusing drugs or alcohol themselves - Is at risk of modern slavery, trafficking or exploitation - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - Has returned home to their family from care - Is showing early signs of abuse and/or neglect - Is at risk of being radicalised or exploited - Is a privately fostered child.
+- Is disabled and has specific additional needs - Has special educational needs (whether or not they have a statutory education, health and care plan) - Is a young carer or has a mental health need - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - Is frequently missing/goes missing from care or from home - Is misusing drugs or alcohol themselves - Is at risk of modern slavery, trafficking or exploitation - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse.
+Has a family member in prison, or is affected by parental offending - Has returned home to their family from care - Is showing early signs of abuse and/or neglect - Is at risk of being radicalised or exploited - Is a privately fostered child. - Is persistently absent from education, including persistent absences for part of the school day.